mohdasti/xr-adaptive-modality-2025/app/PUPIL_PROXY.md

 **This is a simplified proxy system and should NOT be used for medical diagnosis.**
 Use only for research purposes with informed consent.

+**Scientific Validity Warning:**
+This luminance-based proxy is **not scientifically valid for measuring cognitive workload** in uncontrolled remote settings due to the dominant influence of the Pupillary Light Reflex.
+Use NASA-TLX for workload assessment instead.
+See [Limitations](#scientific-validity) section for details.

 **Privacy Protection:**
 - No video frames are stored or transmitted
 - Only a scalar z-score value is logged